Enterprise-CMCS/macpro-mdct-qmr/README2.md

 The Kafka Queues we link to are in the BigMac account and are currently not being used for any downstream purposes

-`postKafkaData`: Fires when any of the coreset or measure endpoints is hit to update the corresponding kafka queue in the AWS BigMac account to reflect the delta from the API call
+`postKafkaData`: Fires when an update to the database happens and syncs kafka to reflect the current state of the database.

 `forceKafkaSync`: This can be manually triggered to force kafka to reflect the current state of the database.